getnamingo/registry/docs/configuration.md

 To set up backups in Namingo:

 1. Rename `/opt/registry/automation/backup.json.dist` and `/opt/registry/automation/backup-upload.json.dist` to `backup.json` and `backup-upload.json`, respectively.
 Edit both files to include the correct database and other required details.
+If using SFTP and just username and password, make sure you check `backup_upload.php` for which values you need to set to `null` in `backup-upload.json`.

 2. Enable the backup functionality in `cron.php` or `cron_config.php` and make sure you follow the instructions in section **1.4.9.
 Running the Automation System** to activate the automation system on your server.